ubirch/ubirch-protocol-python/examples/example-client-iiot.md

 - `opcua_namespace`: The namespace where the nodes to subscribe to are located.
 - `opcua_nodes`: List of nodes to subscribe to.

-Finally, setup MQTT:
+Setup receiving of IIoT data via MQTT:

-- `mqtt_enabled`: Enable or disable MQTT.
+- `mqtt_receive_enabled`: Enable or disable MQTT receiving of IIoT data.
 Can be true/false.
-- `mqtt_address`: Address of MQTT broker.
+- `mqtt_receive_address`: Address of MQTT broker.
-- `mqtt_port`: Port of MQTT broker.
+- `mqtt_receive_port`: Port of MQTT broker.
-- `mqtt_tls_enabled`: Whether to use TLS or not.
+- `mqtt_receive_tls_enabled`: Whether to use TLS or not.
 Can be true/false.
 Can be omitted (= disabled).
 Make sure to also set correct port.
-- `mqtt_topics`: List of topics to subscribe to.
+- `mqtt_receive_topics`: List of topics to subscribe to.
-- `mqtt_client_id`: Client ID to send to broker.
+- `mqtt_receive_client_id`: Client ID to send to broker.
 Set to `""` to auto-generate.
 Must be unqiue on broker side.
-- `mqtt_username`: Username for authentication at server.
+- `mqtt_receive_username`: Username for authentication at server.
 Can be omitted or `null`.
+- `mqtt_receive_password`: Password for authentication at server.
+Can be omitted or `null`.

+Finally, set up where to store the datablocks which were sealed:

+-    `data_backend_type`: Set to either "file", to simply use the persistent file storage folder as mock backend or "mqtt" to send datablocks via MQTT.

+If using MQTT for sending the sealed datablocks, the following configuration options can be used:
+- `mqtt_send_address`: Address of MQTT broker.
+- `mqtt_send_port`: Port of MQTT broker.
+- `mqtt_send_tls_enabled`: Whether to use TLS or not.
+Can be true/false.
+Can be omitted (= disabled).
+Make sure to also set correct port.
+- `mqtt_send_topic`: The topic to publish the datablocks on.
+- `mqtt_send_client_id`: Client ID to send to broker.
+Set to `""` to auto-generate.
+Must be unqiue on broker side.
+- `mqtt_send_username`: Username for authentication at server.
+Can be omitted or `null`.
-- `mqtt_password`: Password for authentication at server.
+- `mqtt_send_password`: Password for authentication at server.
 Can be omitted or `null`.

 Save the file and start the client with it, e.g.: `python3 example-client-iiot.py ~/persist-ubirch-iiot-client/client_config_prod.json`.